Fafnir for the Common New Britain Man

 I’ve been looking to hit as many weekday-only museums as I can during lunch.
 Of course they must be small and fairly near my office.
 The Local History Room tucked away on the second floor of the New Britain Public Library certainly fits the bill.
 It calls itself a room – and it’s definitely just a room.
 A small room at that.

-The Library website describes the room thusly: “The Local History Room collection includes histories of New Britain, local manufacturers’ catalogs, general genealogical sources, genealogies, city directories (1870-1992), church histories, federal census on microfilm for Hartford County (1790-1930), collective biographies, maps, municipal records, newsletters from local organizations and over 9,000 photographs and slides.
+The Local History Room collection includes histories of New Britain, local manufacturers’ catalogs, general genealogical sources, genealogies, city directories (1870-1992), church histories, federal census on microfilm for Hartford County (1790-1930), collective biographies, maps, municipal records, newsletters from local organizations and over 9,000 photographs and slides.
 The vertical files contain over 75,000 clippings from area newspapers and are arranged by subject.
-The clippings date from the mid-1800’s to the present.”
+The clippings date from the mid-1800’s to the present.

 There are special collections, including High School Yearbooks – argh!
 I wish I knew that going in.
-I hear there was a flutist in the 1991 marching band who was just awesome.
+I hear there was a flutist in the 1987-1991 marching band who was just awesome.
 And check out the impressive local newspaper collection:

 I was sort of bummed to think I could plow through this place in mere minutes.
 I love old papers but there is something there far more interesting to me here – old maps!
 Maps dating back to the Civil War.
 Even though I’m not a native, I found myself poring over the old maps; “watching” the town change from agrarian to industrial to the urban/suburban place it is today.
 All the maps and papers are very well preserved and easily viewable.
-Definitely cool.

 What else was there?
 A bunch of “stuff.”
 A lot of it looked to be on loan from the Industrial Museum; an old stove, some old toasters, an old coffee pot… But there was also a pretty cool collection of old Stanley catalogs and a rather in-depth history of Fafnir Bearings.
 No, seriously – this is sort of interesting.

 But I guess the most interesting part was the fact that here I was, quietly walking around looking at stuff, taking pictures, of things, and all the while some library employee dude was sitting in the middle of the room staring at a spreadsheet.
 He seemed surprised when I walked in, and to his credit he did ask me why I was there, but other than that… nothing.
 Don’t get me wrong, I appreciated it and I’m sure if I had questions he’d have been most helpful.
-But still… the dynamic was pretty weird, in such a tiny little museum room.
+But still… the dynamic was pretty weird, in such a tiny little room.

 Two more random things… Stanley Works sent each employee serving in WWII a nice little Swiss Army type pocket knife and one was on display here.
 And I can’t ignore the history of the Tomasso family in New Britain, from the Tomasso website:

-“In 1923 in New Britain with one piece of equipment – a steam shovel – he founded Angelo Tomasso, Inc. That same year he landed his first big job – excavating foundations for the Fafnir Bearing Company… He built the first section of the New York Taconic Parkway and in 1941, Angelo Tomasso was responsible for the original construction of Brainard Airport in Hartford.
+In 1923 in New Britain with one piece of equipment – a steam shovel – he founded Angelo Tomasso, Inc. That same year he landed his first big job – excavating foundations for the Fafnir Bearing Company… He built the first section of the New York Taconic Parkway and in 1941, Angelo Tomasso was responsible for the original construction of Brainard Airport in Hartford.
 In 1950 they set a record by transporting 797 tons of blacktop 25 miles in one day to the Bradley Field Airport.
 In 1968 they received wide acclaim by laying a mile of concrete each day on over three miles of Interstate 84 in Plainville, New Britain and Farmington, Connecticut.

 In 1972 a joint venture led by Angelo Tomasso, Jr. set a world record by laying in place 18,300 tons of bitumen in 18 hours at Bradley Airport.
 Inspired by the contract provisions that the team could close the airfield for only 36 hours while paving a critical intersection, the major 6-24 runway was repaved in record-breaking time.
 The joint venture had 171 pieces of equipment in use during one day.
 The airport reopened on schedule, and the team won praise from the State Department of Public Works and the Department of Transportation.